 The way the Ecosia virus makes its way into Windows computers is mostly associated with bundles.
 This term stands for packages of several applications arriving as a single setup.
 Most of the time, it’s possible to opt out of unwanted promo items by selecting the custom installation option instead of the default one.
 This relative ease of avoiding extra software in such scenarios, however, doesn’t mean that people exercise proper security and actually untick the potentially unwanted stuff at the setup phase.
 Unfortunately, most users simply click through the wizard’s screens and thus end up getting hit by potentially unwanted programs like the Ecosia extension.
 If this predicament has happened, the best workaround is to leverage tried and tested adware cleanup techniques and reset the browser that’s acting up.

-Extermination of the ecosia.org adware can be efficiently accomplished with reliable security software.
+The extermination of Ecosia hijacker can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option